 5. How To Exfoliate Body

 Exfoliating your body is very important and is a must.
 Your body sheds dead skin cells and just washing your body with soap will not even make a dent in the extraction of dead skin cells.
-To get a soft and a smooth skin, you will need to exfoliate your body at least once a week.
+To get soft and smooth skin, you will need to exfoliate your body at least once a week.

 When you exfoliate your body concentrate longer on areas such as your knees and elbows which are prone to dry skin.